Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_asset_catalog.md

 ##### Assign an asset a category

 To help manage the number of assets in the Asset Catalog, you can assign an asset to a category.
-If the category you wish to assign to the asset does not exist, then you can create the category using the `Category` resource type.
+If the category you wish to assign to the asset does not exist, then create the category using the `Category` resource type.

 Run the following command to create a new category with the titled `Finance` and the description `Finance APIs`: